Jerrysuper123/pharmacy-pal/README.md

 ## Summary

 ### Project Context
-Inevitably, Covid19 has strained Singapore's healthcare system.
-Also to avoid infection hotspots (i.e. clinics or hospitals), many netizens now seek help from pharmacies when falling ill.
-However, when Googling for nearby pharmacies, the search results might not always be satisfactory, with clinics and hospitals mixing in.
+Reportedly Covid19 has strained many countries' healthcare system.
+While in Singapore, to avoid infection hotspots (i.e. clinics or hospitals), many netizens now seek help from pharmacies.
+However, when Googling for nearby pharmacies, clinics and hospitals often mix up with the results.

-In addition, many also started using online sources to do their own symptom diagnosis, at times purchasing drugs on their own.
-This has paved way for the rising of [illegal online pharmacies](https://www.straitstimes.com/singapore/courts-crime/the-rise-of-illegal-online-pharmacies) in Singapore, definitely a cause for concern.
+Inevitably, many also start using online sources to do symptom diagnosis, at times purchasing drugs on their own.
+This has paved way for the rising of [illegal online pharmacies](https://www.straitstimes.com/singapore/courts-crime/the-rise-of-illegal-online-pharmacies), definitely a cause for concern.

 ### Value proposition and objective
 Pharmacy-pal is designed to aid "self-care through pharmacy" in the midst of Covid19.
-Not only does the it gives the direction for the nearby pharmacy together with the pharmacist info, it also provides symptom diagnosis & medication recommendation.
+Not only does it provide the direction for the nearby pharmacy, it also offers symptom diagnosis & medication recommendation.

 ## 1. Strategy
 This section mainly discusses: